ShaniG/Ansible-Jenkins-Maven/README.md

 * Under private key select: "From the Jenkins master ~/.ssh"
 * Click on 'Add'
 * Select 'jenkins' as credentials and now SSH works !
+!
+Make sure your github repository got the public SSH key as deploy key !

 Requirements
 ------------